psgganesh/thedailyhabits/README.md

 # Atomichabits
-Habit tracker which using aggregation of marginal gains
+Habit tracker which uses aggregation of marginal gains at the system level.

 ## Inspiration
 Inspired by the [Atomic habits book by James Clear](https://jamesclear.com/atomic-habits)